Peninsula Downwind Classic

 • Tap "My upcoming GPS races" and then tap the race name

-• If there are any problems with the above steps contact a registration official after the briefing
+• If there are any problems with the above steps contact a registration official

 • Participants can then turn the phone screen off and put the phone in their pocket